py4j/py4j/py4j-web/index.rst

 News
 ====

+* **September 27th 2021** - Py4J 0.10.9.2 has been released.
+See the
+  :doc:`changelog` for more details about the bug fixes and new features.

 * **September 7th 2020** - Py4J 0.10.9.1 has been released.
 See the
   :doc:`changelog` for more details about the bug fixes and new features.